canonical/pebble/README.md

 Note that currently, `before` and `after` are of limited usefulness, because Pebble only waits 1 second before moving on to start the next service, with no additional checks that the previous service is operating correctly.

-If the configuration of `requires`, `before`, and `after` for a service results in a cycle or "loop", an error will be returned when attempting to start or stop the service.
+If the configuration of `before` and `after` for the services results in a cycle, an error will be returned when the Pebble daemon starts (and the plan is loaded) or when a layer that causes a cycle is added.

 ### Service auto-restart